cleanmountain/medianajones/README.md

 # Medianajones
 Compare Mediainfo details for videos; find similarities in an array of videos.
-What do video A, B, C and D have in common?
+Uses [pymediainfo](https://github.com/sbraz/pymediainfo) wrapper for MediaInfo library.

-Handy as a debugging tool in case you're wondering why some videos are acting strange in some other context.
+Handy as a debugging tool in case you're wondering why some videos are acting strange in some other context (i.e. _"What do video A, B, C and D have in common?"_)

 ### prerequisites:
     1. sudo apt-get install mediainfo